 No, we don’t mean stop cleaning entirely!
 But it is a good idea to use a damp mop, rather than sweeping, when you suffer from allergies.
 This is mainly because sweeping will stir up the allergens.

 It is also a good idea to eliminate old carpets and rugs and replace them with hardwood, tile or other types of flooring that will not trap and hold allergens.
-This is especially helpful is a household has pets.
+This is especially helpful in a household that has pets.

 Reduce the Chance of Mold